County Clerk Frequently Asked Questions

 Are the records open to the public?

-Yes, with the exception of divorces, separation agreements, and military discharges.
+Yes, with the exception of divorces, separation agreements, military discharges and judicial surrenders.
 By law, these records are confidential.

 How does the Clerk file public records?